DannyEllisCode/F1-guess-game/README.md

 - Learning a lot about functions!
 Still get confused about how to properly call them sometimes but think I am getting there.
 Wondering if functions should be stored in a seperate file?
 - Still unsure about the necessity of the response.status_code line - is this a legal thing to ensure correct use of data or just about HTML response codes?
 Research further.
 - Still learning Github.
 Yet to try any command line git stuff.
 Will stick to manual uploads for now but created my first "issue".
 When I add this I will try to submit a pull request and see how it works with resolving the issue.
+- As of the commit on 13/05/23 I believe that the code for the app itself is complete - it works as intended when running the .py file in an IDE.
+I am now looking into how to host everything online using the Django framework.
+So for now it is back to tutorials.

 ---